Cassian-J/projet_dev/README.md

 ### Gunner
 **Ability:**
-Switches to a submachine gun for 10 seconds, firing 2 projectiles per second.
+Switches to a submachine gun for ? seconds, firing 2.5 projectiles per second.
 (Usable every ? seconds)

 ### Mage
 **Ability:**
 Randomly enters Elemental Mode, applying one of three effects:

-- Fire: Deals damage over time (?% of max HP per second)
+- Fire: Deals damage over time
 - Ice: Slows the enemy by 10%
 - Lightning: Reduces enemy defense

-- In this mode, attack speed increases to 1.6 attacks per second.
+In this mode, attack speed increases to 1.6 attacks per second.
 The effects disappear when returning to normal mode.
 Elemental Mode lasts for ? seconds.

 ### Storm
 **Ability:**